Menu

 Common Travel Terms

-For the benefit of visitors from the US here’s a translation of common terms you’ll come across traveling.
-British > US !
+For the benefit of visitors from the US here’s some common terms to know.
+British to US !

 Hire care = Rental car